 - Paper Structure

 - Social Anthropology (Block Two)

 - Taught via lectures and tutorials.

 There is no textbook for the Social Anthropology block of the course.
-Students will be referred to electronic journal articles instead.
+Required readings will be available on eReserve.

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Scholarship, Communication, Critical

 thinking, Cultural understanding, Information literacy, Self-motivation.